siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/README.md

 ---

+## 📚 Course 1 — Introduction to Nanodegree program and Udacity

+---

 ## 📚 Course 2 — Preparing and Modeling Data with Power BI

 In this course, I learned the foundations of **data modeling and reporting in Power BI**, including: